paigexc70/map_mania_lite/README.md

 # Node.js and Express Hosted on Microsoft Azure Template

+Dependencies: Node.js and Express

-This repository serves as a template that can be used to create a Node.js and Express based website that can easily be hosted on Microsoft Azure.
+This repository is a template that can be used to create a Node.js and Express website for hosting on Microsoft Azure.

+Initial Usage:
+- npm install express
+- npm start